-7) Now, move to the Cylinder Head component category and click on the asterisks () next to the Description field.
-Select Domestic Cylinder Heads, then from the submenu, right click on 2-Valve Wedge, HP-Stock Ports And Valves.
+7) Next, move to the Cylinder Head component category and click on the asterisks () next to the Description field.
+Select Domestic Cylinder Heads, then from the submenu, right click on 2-Valve Wedge, HP/Stock Ports And Valves (top of the second group).
 Notice that after you have made your selection, the category Title Bar remains red.
-This is because not all of the components fields in this category have been completed.
-Intake and exhaust valve diameters still need to be entered.
+This is because Intake and exhaust valve diameters still need to be entered.
 To simplify this selection (and illustrate another program feature), let the simulation make a calculated "guess" of the valve diameters for you.
 Open either the Intake Valve Diameter or Exhaust Valve Diameter menu and select Auto Calculate Valve Sizes.
-This selection will calculate appropriate valve sizes based on bore size, cylinder-head flow, etc. This completes the Cylinder Head category; the Title Bar is now a dark-tone.
+This selection will calculate appropriate valve sizes based on bore size, cylinder-head flow, etc. This completes the Cylinder Head category; the Title Bar should now a dark-tone.

-Cylinder Head Category Choices:
+Cylinder Head Category:

-- Description: Domestic Cylinder Heads

-/ 2-Valve Wedge,

-HP-Stock Ports And
+• Description: Domestic Cylinder Heads / 2-Valve Wedge, HP-Stock Ports And Valves.

-Valves.

-- Intake Valve Dia: Auto Calculate Valve Sizes
+• Intake Valve Dia: Auto Calculate Valve Sizes.